DevMountain/react-assessment/README.md

 ### Summary

-In this assessment, we will add `axios` and `react-router-dom` to the project.
+In this assessment, we will add `axios`, `redux-promise-middleware`, and `react-router-dom` to the project.
+We are going to refactor `assessment 2` to hit an API instead for tasks.
+We are also going to create a `details` route that will show more details about a task.

+### API Documentation

+The API url: `api url goes here`.

+GET - Returns an array of all tasks.

 <b> Insert pictures/giphies here for reference </b>